Mental Health

 Her work has been recognised by multiple awards including the Commonwealth Health Minister’s Award for Excellence in Health and Medical Research, the NHMRC Excellence Award for Top Ranked Career Development Fellowship Applicant, and the Worldwide Universities Network (WUN) Success Story awarded to the WUN Resilience Group for Exceptional Levels of Achievement, for which Gatt was Lead Coordinator in a 6-site international trial in youth resilience.

 Mental health is more than the absence of mental illness; it is also about positive wellbeing.
-Across the whole community, fewer than a quarter of people report “flourishing”, or optimal wellbeing, while up to 20 per cent have a diagnosable mental illness.
+Across Australia, fewer than a quarter of people report “flourishing”, or optimal wellbeing, while up to 20 per cent have a diagnosable mental illness.
 This means that at any given time, many people are not mentally unwell but still have room for improvement in their wellbeing.

 About the project

-- Mental health staff across the South Eastern Sydney Local Health District
+• Mental health staff across the South Eastern Sydney Local Health District (SESLHD)

-- Young people attending a headspace mental health clinic.
+• Young people attending a headspace mental health service.

-From these learnings, the team have developed two wellbeing programs which they are currently evaluating:
+From these learnings, the team developed two wellbeing programs which they are currently evaluating:

-- ReNeuWell®, a phone app that measures wellbeing and provides information and techniques on improving wellbeing and resilience, for the general population.
-ReNeuWell will be launched on the Apple Store in early 2023.
+• ReNeuWell®, a phone app that measures wellbeing and provides information and techniques on improving wellbeing and resilience for the general population.
+ReNeuWell was launched on the Apple Store in early 2023.

 Funding Sources